Which kind mining labor accommodation camp buildings is your best choice

 Foldable Transport: Its flat design drastically lowers logistics costs by reducing its volume to only 25% of its unfolded size.

-Simple Assembly: three to four workers can finish installing a single unit in a few hours.
+Simple Assembly: Three to four workers can finish installing a single unit in a few hours.

 Ready to Use: The flat-pack housing can be placed directly on flat ground.